canjs/canjs/component/template.md

 This is the result of the template transformations.
 Notice that the content within the original `<my-greeting>` is placed within the `<h1>` tag.
-Also, notice that the original content is able to access data from the source data and from the component's scope.
+Also, notice that the original content is able to access data from the source data and from the component's viewModel.

 The following sections break this down more.